St. Croix sheep: Temperament

 St. Croix are easy to handle livestock.
 Sheep are active without showing signs of being wild or flighty.
 Charging and head butting is uncommon behavior in rams.
 Sheep tend to be comfortable around people.
 St. Croix have a good herding instinct and are often used to train herding dogs.

 Other

 St. Croix sheep are both grazers and browsers.
 They are not selective eaters.
 Sheep have been used for weed control due to their preference for weeds.
-St. Croix sheep are easily managed.